 The most popular target for financial independence or retirement is the 4% rule.
 The 4 percent rule basically states that your money will last at least 30 years if you have 25 times expenses or greater.
 This theory has been statistically studied throughout all the 30 year periods of the US economy and consistently held to be true.
 It is an aggressive measure of financial independence, as we’ll see later, but it is a good starting point.

 So do we Meet the 4% Rule?

-Obviously, 22 is still less then 25, so we are still not financially independent.
-However the number is getting closer.
-This is the point where financial independence for the sake of retirement and financial independence for the sake of risk taking part ways.
+So with the selloff of the house we could cross the 4% barrier.
+However, this is the point where financial independence for the sake of retirement and financial independence for the sake of risk taking part ways.
 I have no desire to sell my home, and the steps in the next paragraph are even less desirable for me personally.
 I will not be selling my home so I can retire sooner.
 However the existence of these options does increase my overall security and ability to take risk which I have spoken regarding previously.
 In extreme situations where anything is on the table we could absolutely make this happen.
 We are not done yet.

 Expenses and Financial Independence

 If you recall in the past I spoke about the impact of growing expenses on financial needs in retirement.
 I mentioned in that article that most studies seem to indicate retirees reduce their expenses not increase.
 The thing is, if I’m honest we could cut out another 20% of our costs.
 Such a change would bring us to 27-28 x expenses.
 Well in line with the 4% goal.
 There are even other bloggers that live on budgets lower then the amount post 20% cut.
 So I know both by running my numbers and by bench marking that such a life would be doable.
 The thing is, for us personally that 20% cut would be one of deprivation.
 We would have to sacrifice several things we truly enjoy to make that 20% happen.
 It would not be worth it in that regard.
 What is 60 years of not working if you’re miserable because you can not buy the things you value?